daringer/asus-fan/README.md

 thats done by "pwmconfig"
 Nevertheless that script did it worse for me than the original controller - thus you can tell it to stop the fan completely...

+- **thermald** - Is a thermal daemon, which proactively controls thermal, using P-states, T-states, and the Intel power clamp driver.
+It works well with asus-fan.
+On an Asus UX31A no configuration was needed. asus-fan was installed and then thermald.
+Control of temperature works very well with the default configuration.

--**Max fan speed**- There is an additional file for controling the maximum fan speed.
+- **Max fan speed**- There is an additional file for controling the maximum fan speed.
 It's r/w and controls both, automatic mode and manual mode maximum speed.
 Value range: 0-255 reset value:256

 **TODOs**:
 ----------